Projects

 This retrospective cross-sectional study aimed to assess if and how TCM physicians and TCM therapists were able to carry on working during the first wave of COVID-19 in Switzerland, from March to September 2020, as well as to what extent COVID-19 affected their practices during the same period.

-• SARS-CoV-2 infection among workers: an occupational cross-sectional study in Switzerland
+• SARS-CoV-2 infection among employees working from home and on site: an occupational study in Switzerland

 • Specific and non-specific determinants of use of complementary medicine usein Switzerland – Data from the Swiss Health Survey